 In relation to the part of the capital owned by other companies, directly or through its subsidiaries, when it is higher than 10%, according to the information provided, Inversora Carso S.A. de C.V., which is controlled by the Slim family, directly and indirectly owns 61.11% at the date of preparation of these financial statements.
-Furthermore, Samede Inversiones 2010, S.L. has an indirect holding of 15.44% of the share capital, mainly through Dominum Dirección y Gestión, S.A.
-(DDG) and the company Nueva Samede 2016 S.L.U. has a direct holding of 4.53%.
-These two companies are controlled by Esther Koplowitz Romero de Juseu (100%).
+Furthermore, Samede Inversiones 2010, S.L. has an indirect holding of 15.44% of the share capital mainly through Dominum Dirección y Gestión, S.A.
+(DDG) and Nueva Samede 2016 S.L.U.
+(Nueva Samede) has a direct holding of 4.53%; these two companies are controlled by Esther Koplowitz Romero de Juseu (100%).

-Also, Ms Esther Koplowitz Romero de Juseu holds 123,313 direct shares of Fomento de Construcciones y Contratas, S.A.
+Also, Esther Koplowitz Romero de Juseu holds 123,313 direct shares of Fomento de Construcciones y Contratas, S.A.

-On 27 November 2014, the two main shareholders signed an investment agreement which was accompanied by a Modifying, Non-extinguishing Novation Agreement thereto on 5 February 2016.
+On 27 November 2014, the two main shareholders signed an agreement which was accompanied by a Modifying, Non-extinguishing Novation Agreement thereto on 5 February 2016.

-On 17 May 2018 the controlling shareholder Carso used its subsidiary Control Empresarial de Capitales, S.A. de C.V. to acquire all of the debt of DDG, documented in the Debt Purchase and Sale Options Agreement entered into between the financial entities and Carso and its successive renewals, and which had been described in the explanatory prospectus for the mandatory takeover bid involving the shares of Fomento de Construcciones y Contratas, S.A., prepared by CEC and approved by the Spanish National Securities Market Commission on 27 June 2016.
+On 17 May 2018, the controlling shareholder Carso acquired, from the financial entities, through its subsidiary Control Empresarial de Capitales, S.A. de C.V.
+(CEC), all of the debt of DDG, documented in DDG's Debt Purchase and Sale Options Agreement entered into between the financial entities and Carso and its successive novations, and which had been described in the explanatory prospectus for the mandatory takeover bid involving the shares of Fomento de Construcciones y Contratas, S.A., prepared by CEC and approved by the Spanish National Securities Market Commission on 27 June 2016.